 - Bring a large saucepan of water to boil.
 Immerse baby cauliflower into the boiling head first and boil for 8 minutes.
 Remove from the water and set aside to cool.

-- Once it has reached room temperature, baste with olive oil and season with salt.
+- Once it has reached room temperature, baste with 1 tbsp olive oil and season with salt.
 Place on a sheet pan and put in the oven at 200 C or 400 F for 20 minutes or until golden brown.
 Remove and set aside to cool.

 - Drain the can of chickpeas and pat dry.
-In a small bowl mix the olive oil, ground cumin, cayenne pepper, paprika and salt together.
+In a small bowl mix 1 tbsp olive oil, ground cumin, cayenne pepper, paprika and salt together.
 Add the chickpeas and coat thoroughly.

 - Place the coated chickpeas onto a sheet pan and roast in the oven for 20 minutes at 200 C. Take out the sheet pan at the 10-minute mark and give it a shake so they roast evenly.
 After 20 minutes, remove and set aside to cool.